Skip to content ↓

 Aligned Autonomy

-Our approach of aligned autonomy allows each school to maintain its individual identity and take responsibility for its own operations while benefiting from the support and guidance of the Trust.
-We prioritise sharing best practices and implementing effective school improvement strategies while providing high-quality central services that alleviate the burden of administrative and operational tasks.
+Our approach of aligned autonomy allows each school to maintain its individual identity and while benefiting from the support and guidance of our trust.
+We prioritise sharing best practice and implementing effective school improvement strategies while providing high-quality central services that alleviate the burden of administrative and operational tasks.

-By freeing schools from administrative and operational responsibilities, each Headteacher can focus on what really matters - delivering exceptional education to their pupils.
+By freeing schools from many administrative and operational responsibilities, each headteacher can focus on what really matters - delivering exceptional education to their pupils.

 Find out more about our approach here.